2020 has certainly had challenges.

-When all of my speaking engagements were cancelled because of the shutdown of in-person meetings, my speaking and coaching business went completely online.
-Out of necessity I learned more about technology, running an engaging virtual training, and using breakout rooms in zoom.
+When all of my speaking engagements were canceled because of the shutdown of in-person meetings, my speaking and coaching business went completely online.
+Out of necessity, I learned more about technology, running engaging virtual training, and using breakout rooms in zoom.

 I’m also grateful for each of the leaders in my newly released book How Did My Family Get In My Office!?
 Each of their stories is a testament of how each of us can grow from difficult experiences and not let our past define us.

 Having been raised with an alcoholic father, June from chapter three is one of the eleven real-life stories of someone who grew up with adversity.
 Later in life she recognized she was using alcohol to numb the emotional pain from her upbringing.
 Through Alcoholics Anonymous, she became sober and actively worked on her recovery.

 Even after a few years of sobriety, she still had some rough edges to her leadership style.
 Her boss wanted to promote her.
 He told her with both kindness and truth that her overly aggressive tendencies as a leader were getting in her way of receiving the promotion.

 She attended a leadership development training and through her willingness to grow, she recognized how events from her upbringing were still driving her behavior.